IN Northern Indiana Zone Forecast

 $$

+toward daybreak.
 Lows in the mid 60s.
-Southwest winds 5 to 10 mph.
-Chance of
+East winds 5 to 10 mph.

 thunderstorms.
 Highs in the mid 80s.